ParzivalExe/guiapi/README.md

 ## Implementation

-There are different ways to implement this API into your Code so that you can use it's functionality properly
+There is unfortunatelly only one way to use the GuiAPI right now as implementation through Maven is not working currently.
+So the only way to implement this Plugin is simply through adding the .jar-File as a Library for your Project.

 ### Through .jar-File